anakail20/transactions_users/README.md

-# SQL Query: Transactions in the Last 7 Days
+# Task 1 SQL Query: Transactions in the Last 7 Days

 This SQL script computes the number of transactions a user made in the 7 days preceding each transaction, without including the current transaction itself.